Dani Estrada: Career

 In the following two Segunda División campaigns, Estrada was irregularly put to use at Real Sociedad, as they consecutively failed to regain their top-flight status.
-In 2009–10, as the club returned to the latter competition after a three-year absence, he contributed 18 matches and 1,538 minutes.
+In 2009–10, the club returned to the latter competition after a three-year absence, and he contributed 18 matches and 1,538 minutes.

-After being reconverted by manager Martín Lasarte the previous year, Estrada was used exclusively as a full-back in 2010–11.
+After being reconverted by manager Martín Lasarte the previous year, Estrada was exclusively deployed as a full-back in 2010–11.
 He scored his first goal for the first team on 26 February 2011, but also put one in his own net in a 4–1 loss at RCD Espanyol.

 In late May 2014, Estrada renewed his contract with Real Sociedad until 2015.
 On 6 July of the following year, he signed a one-year deal with Deportivo Alavés after his link expired.

+Estrada retired in 2021 aged 34, following spells in the third tier at Real Unión and Barakaldo CF.